abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 The aim of this two-part tutorial is to create a simple JSON [REST] service written in Purescript, to run on a node.js server.
 This assumes that you have basic proficiency with Purescript.
 We have the following requirements:

 1. persisting users into a Postgres database.
-2. API endpoints for creating, updating, reading, listing and deleting users.
+2. API endpoints for creating, updating, getting, listing and deleting users.
 3. validation of API requests.
 4. logging HTTP requests and debugging info.
 5. running database migrations automatically.
 6. reading the server and database configs from environment variables.

+In this part we'll work on setting up the project and on the first two requirements.

 <!--more-->